-The Garrett Leight Valencia in Rose-Gold Dove is almost a perfect likeness for those worn Andie.
+The Garrett Leight Valencia is almost a perfect likeness for those worn Andie.
 All the style, no preppy boyfriend required.

 Grace Jones as Mayday - A View to A Kill (1985)

 We could hardly put together an ode to 80s glasses without giving these concave creations worn by bad-ass Bond girl, Grace Jones a mention.
 Jones dominates the screen in 1985’s A View to a Kill as the villainous May Day.
 She is both deadly and stylish in equal measures, there are some pretty memorable hairstyles and power suits on display here, but nothing quite tops those damn-I’ve-sat-on-my-glasses-again tortoiseshell shades.
-Check out the Garrett Leight Playa in Walnut Tortoise for that ice-cold assassin look.
+Check out the Garrett Leight Lovers for that ice-cold assassin look.

 Annie Potts as Janine Melnitz - Ghostbusters II (1989)